1 When I resolv'd to watch my thoughts,

 His strength, how impotent and vain!

-XII.
-Lord, wilt thou gracious hear my cry,
+12 LORD, will You gracious hear my cry,

-Pity my tears and heal my woe?
+Pity my tears, and heal my woe?

 As were my fathers, so am I,